Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-- Spray your clothing and skin: Apply an insect repellant to your skin, clothing, and other fabrics, such as blankets.
-Ask your caregiver which insect repellant is best to use.
-Follow directions.
+- Use an insect repellant.
+Apply an insect repellant to your skin, clothing, and other fabrics, such as blankets.
+Ask your healthcare provider which insect repellant is best to use.

-- Cover your skin: Wear long-sleeved shirts and pants to keep your skin covered.
-Do not go outside at night.
+- Cover your skin.
+Wear long-sleeved shirts and pants to keep your skin covered.

-- Sleep under a mosquito net: Spray insect repellant on your mosquito net.
+- Sleep under a mosquito net, if needed.
+Spray insect repellant on your mosquito net.
 Check your net for holes often.

 - Your signs and symptoms get worse or do not go away, even after treatment.